marcushyungseoklee/SignatureEngine/README.md

-# This is made by marcushyungseoklee
+# This is Signature Engine for checking file format
-# All copyright belong to marcus
+All copyright belong to marcus and made by marcushyungseoklee

-# Marcus prefer open source lifecycle and you can use this file if you write copyright.
+Marcus prefer open source lifecycle and you can use this file if you write copyright.

 # SignatureEngine
 Scanning as checking normal file extension and file format.